Frequently Asked Questions

 However, the distribution of financial instruments in the European Union is regulated by the MiFID II directive.
 Therefore, any marketing must include that investors interested in buying ETIs will have to do so via a MiFID licensed bank or broker.

 Our programme for the issuance of ETIs is a real “all of Europe” offering.

-The public offer is not only allowed to qualified investors in Switzerland and the European Union but also in the United Kingdom.
+The public offer is allowed to qualified investors in Switzerland, the European Union, and the United Kingdom.
 Furthermore, our offering programme is eligible for a public offering to retail investors with a minimum subscription of 1000 Euro in Liechtenstein, Germany, Austria, Italy, Luxembourg, and Ireland.

 Other than first-generation AMCs issued by banks the iMaps ETI assets are secured. iMaps pledges the underlying assets to a security trustee who holds the underlying assets for the benefit of the ETI holders.
 This reduces the issuer risk to nearly zero.

 Thus, it is the only true alternative to an investment fund and in our view the only financially reasonable option for the launch and management of an investment vehicle with under EUR 20 million asset under management (AuM).
 Our advice is to start with a secured ETI and then transform it into a fund as soon as it has more than EUR 50 million AuM.
 Otherwise you will have a very high TER (total expense ratio) because of all the fix administrative costs of a fund.

 We offer our clients customised solutions.
 Public Retail Offering ETIs get listed at the MTF of the Vienna Stock Exchange and are available for offering to the public with a minimum investment of just 1000 Euro.